Green Power Is Clean and Sustainable

 The best, cleanest way to meet our energy needs is through renewable energy resources like wind power, which generate electricity with little or no pollution or global warming emissions.
 Tri Global Energy is a major force in that transformation to a clean energy environment.

 Green power is used to describe sources of energy that are renewable and considered to be friendly to the environment, such as wind energy.
-These sources of energy help negate the effects of global warming, an increase in the average temperature of the Earth caused by fossil fuel emissions.
+These sources of energy help negate the effects of global warming.

 In fact, wind energy, harnessing power from the wind, is one of the cleanest and most sustainable ways to generate electricity as it produces no toxic pollution or global warming emissions.